Technical Advice for Doug Scott’s Lectures

 Matching the Laptop and Projector

 Projectors normally have a resolution of 1024×768 pixels, described as XGA.
 Laptops often have a much higher resolution.
-It is important to change the laptop’s resolution to match that of the projector.
+It is sometimes necessary on older laptops and PCs to change the laptop’s resolution to match that of the projector.

 To do this, start the laptop, and with nothing running (or everything minimised) right click on the desktop (blank area) and choose ‘Properties.’